Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

-We also demonstrate the effectiveness of IQLoc in localizing bugs from different types of bug reports compared to baseline techniques.
-Fig. \ref{fig:rq4_baseline_classwise_performance} presents the performance of various methods in localizing bugs from the reports with Stack Trace (ST), Program Elements (PE), and Natural Language (NL) \cite{blizzard}.
-For the random split test set (Fig. \ref{fig:rq4_baseline_classwise_performance}a), Elasticsearch, BLUiR, and Blizzard show similar MAP scores (0.54–0.58) for ST bug reports, while RLocator performs slightly better at 0.62.
-IQLoc outperforms all, achieving 0.66 MAP, a 6.42\% improvement over RLocator.
-In the case of bug reports with program elements (PE), most techniques score between 0.53 and 0.56, except Elasticsearch, which lags at 0.49, while IQLoc leads with 0.56 MAP.
-DNNLoc consistently underperforms, scoring 0.36 for ST and 0.33 for PE.
-For natural language-only (NL) bug reports, all techniques struggle, with IQLoc performing comparably.
-A similar trend is observed in MRR, where IQLoc improves by 6.15\%–86.49\% for ST and 1.72\%–126.92\% for PE.
-In the case of bug reports containing only natural language texts, MRR shows an improvement reaching $\approx$ 64\%.
+We also demonstrate the effectiveness of IQLoc in localizing bugs for different types of bug reports and compare it with the baseline techniques.
+Fig.~\ref{fig:rq4_random_classwise} and Fig.~\ref{fig:rq4_time_classwise} present the performance of various techniques on bug reports containing Stack Traces (ST), Program Elements (PE), and Natural Language (NL)~\cite{blizzard}.
+For the random-split test set (Fig.~\ref{fig:rq4_random_classwise}), LRBL and LLmiRQ report similar MAP scores ($\sim$0.46) for ST bug reports.
+Elasticsearch, BLUiR, and BLIZZARD obtain MAP scores in the 0.54-0.58 range, with RLocator achieving a modest improvement at 0.62.
+IQLoc outperforms all techniques, achieving a MAP 0.66, a 6.42\% improvement over RLocator.
+For PE bug reports, BLUiR, Blizzard, and RLocator score between 0.53 and 0.56, whereas Elasticsearch lags at 0.49; IQLoc again leads with a MAP score of 0.56.
+BRTracer, BLIA, and DNNLoc consistently underperform, scoring 0.30 to 0.36 for ST and 0.27 to 0.33 for PE.
+For NL-only bug reports, all techniques struggle, with IQLoc performing comparably.
+A similar pattern is observed in MRR, where IQLoc improves by 5.69\%-85.78\% for ST and 1.38\%-71.09\% for PE.
+For NL-only bug reports, MRR improvements over the baselines reach $\approx$75\%.

-A similar pattern was observed in the time-wise split test set (Fig. \ref{fig:rq4_baseline_classwise_performance}b), where IQLoc achieves 7.81\%–91.67\% improvement in ST and 3.63\%–72.73\% in PE in terms of MAP.
-For MRR, IQLoc shows up to 80.48\% improvement in bug reports with stack traces and 66.67\% improvement in those with program elements.
-However, for bug reports containing only natural language, all techniques perform similarly, except for DNNLoc, which remains the lowest-performing model.
+A similar pattern is observed in the time-wise split test set (Fig.~\ref{fig:rq4_time_classwise}), where IQLoc achieves an 8.43\%-118.71\% improvement over the baselines for ST and a 2.94\%-88.48\% improvement for PE in terms of MAP.
+For MRR, IQLoc shows improvements of up to 79.67\% for ST bug reports and 67.02\% for those containing program elements.
+However, for bug reports containing only natural language, all techniques perform similarly, except DNNLoc, BRTracer, and BLIA, which remain the lowest-performing baseline techniques.

-We further analyze each techniques performance across 42 subject systems and compare their MAP and MRR using box plots (Fig. \ref{fig:rq4_subjectwise_performance}).
-For the random split test set (Fig. \ref{fig:rq4_subjectwise_performance}a), IQLoc achieves a higher median MAP than that of all competitors except BLUiR.
-However, our technique outperforms others in terms of median MRR.
+We further analyze each technique's performance across 42 subject systems in our dataset and compare their MAP, MRR and HIT@10 performance using box plots (Fig. \ref{fig:rq4_random_subjectwise_performance} and Fig. \ref{fig:rq4_timed_subjectwise_performance}).
+For the random split test set (Fig. \ref{fig:rq4_random_subjectwise_performance}), IQLoc achieves a higher median MAP than that of all competitors except BLUiR.
+However, our technique outperforms all baselines in terms of median MRR.
+For HIT@10, we observe a slight drop in median performance compared to RLocator, but IQLoc still performs better overall than the other techniques.